 Using StoreKit APIs.
 Each time someone taps a link to your website to create an account or manage an existing account, your app must show an interstitial modal sheet within the app before linking out.
 Your app must call canMakePayments and confirm that the user has permission to make payments before showing this sheet.

 Follow modal sheet details.
-For iOS 16 and/or iPadOS 16 or later, this is implemented by using the External Link Account API.
-For devices running earlier versions of iOS and iPadOS, you’ll need to implement the modal sheet by following exactly the modal sheet’s design and text provided below.
+For iOS 16 and/or iPadOS 16 or later, and tvOS 16.4 or later, this is implemented by using the External Link Account API.
+For devices running earlier versions of iOS, iPadOS, you’ll need to implement the modal sheet by following exactly the modal sheet’s design and text provided below.

 Supporting multiple locales.
 To include URLs for locale-specific versions of your website, you’ll need to include them in the Info.plist file used by your app as a dictionary containing a key for each region and an associated URL string value.
 In addition, use the Apple-provided locale text strings in your implementation of the modal sheet.